Welcome to the NYC Teaching Fellows Admissions Portal!

 *GPA minimum is required by our university partners.
 Applicants with a final cumulative undergraduate GPA between 2.5 and 3.0 ARE ELIGIBLE to apply to the NYC Teaching Fellows.
 Candidates with an undergraduate GPA below 2.5 will not be accepted UNLESS they can also submit proof of having earned a master's degree with a final cumulative GPA of 3.0 or above.

-**If you are currently in the United States on a visa, you MUST have U.S. Employment Authorization Documents at the time of enrollment showing you have permanent authorization for full-time employment starting in June 2026.
+**If you are currently in the United States on a visa, you MUST have U.S. Employment Authorization Documents at the time of enrollment showing you have permanent authorization for full-time employment.
 You will not be able to obtain employment-based visa status (e.g., H-1B) through the NYC Public Schools in the future.

 Program Requirements for the NYC Teaching Fellows: